 in the last two games, singled to score another run, and a bases-loaded walk

 plated the third run of the 12th.
-The Cardinals finished their California trip with a
+The Cardinals finished their

-count.
+Jay worked his way back from an 0-2 count.
 "I had a long day," said Jay.
-"I was just hoping I could make something
+"I was just hoping I could make something happen."

-said, "That was a big win.
+Wainwright, who remained at 13-13, said, "That was a big win.
 If we lost today, you run the risk of guys hanging their heads.
 I don't think this group would do it, but you still run the risk of it.
 It was a good win to avoid that.